Protection, Security and Investigation - 293 - 294

 What you'll learn

-- Explore techniques and challenges in physical security environments in various emergency and criminal scenarios.
+• Techniques used in physical security environments using various emergency management and criminal activity prevention scenarios.

 Program Length